 Dear Quantico Middle High School Stakeholders,

-It continues to be an honor to serve you and I look forward to another successful year with our wonderful students.
+It is an honor to serve you and I look forward to a successful year with our wonderful students.

 Quantico Middle High School is proud to offer many programs to support student success.
 We offer Honors and Advanced Placement courses, Virtual School, Dual Enrollment, MCJROTC, Band, Yearbook, Creative Writing, STEM, Model United Nations, AVID, Special Education and others!
 We also offer a myriad of extra- curricular activities including sports and clubs!
 We have something for everyone!
 We would like for every student to be involved in our school.